-Morioka is the charming capital city of Iwate Prefecture which can be easily accessed from Ichinoseki by local train, bullet train and bus.
+Morioka is the charming capital city of Iwate Prefecture and can be easily accessed from Ichinoseki by local train, bullet train and bus.
 The city is surrounded by nature.
 This is most apparent as you walk along Kaiun Bridge, where you can see magnificent Mt.
 Iwate as the backdrop and the Kitakami River flowing below.

 Check out the sights!

 Morioka Castle Site Park: A beautiful park with remnants of Morioka Castle which had over 200 years of history before it was demolished in 1874.
 In 1906, the area was revived as a park.
 Take a walk around the grand granite walls, cross a vivid red bridge, find enchanting shrines and enjoy what each season brings.
 Spring exhibits gorgeous pinks as plum trees and cherry blossoms bloom.
-In summer, enjoy bright azaleas and roses and in autumn, vivid maple leaves.
+In summer, bright azaleas and roses and in autumn, vivid maple leaves.
 In winter, keep an eye out for the 'Morioka Yuki Akari' event where snow candles light up the park.